jbandi/jonasbandi.net/content/blog/2018-12-02-hosting-multiple-react-applications/index.md

 banner: './banner.jpg'

 ---

-# Hosting multiple React applications on the same document

 One simple/naive approach to break up a big single page application is to split it into different single page applications which then are loaded on the same html document.